Book Awards

 Although jurors have the unenviable task of selecting one winner for each award, each year’s shortlists introduce local, national, and international readers to a tremendous body of work and the vibrant culture of the region.
 WFNS administers and acts as steward for two Nova Scotia Book Awards and three Atlantic Book Awards.

-Additional Atlantic Book Awards categories are are administered by the Atlantic Book Awards Society, the Atlantic Publishers Marketing Association, the Atlantic Publishers Representatives, and others.
-These non-WFNS categories are listed on the Atlantic Books Awards Society website.
+Additional Atlantic Book Awards categories are are administered by the Atlantic Publishers Marketing Association and the Cabot Trail Writers Festival.
+All categories are listed on the Atlantic Books Awards Society website.

 Partners